MarcusKorea/Crashes_in_Victoria/README.md

 - The cleaned data sets are stored in 'cleaned_data' (This also includes the merged data).
 - Files should not be moved.
 - In the weekends notebook (step 5), there are some user defined functions that can be used, instructions are included
 - When running step9 notebook, please copy and paste your own GoogleAPI key in the config file
+- If for whatever reason the congfig file does not download, please create a file called 'config' and store it in the same locations as the jupyter notebooks.
+Then type 'gkey = "{YOUR API KEY GOES HERE}" and insert your API key within quotation marks.